Git-JClemente/HR_DataSci_Hiring_Analytics_Project/HR-Hiring-Analytics-of-Data-Scientists.md

 working for the company or looking for a new employment.
-This should effectively lead to a better strategic allocation of, if not a reduction in, the cost and time spent on planning, registration of the training and affect its quality.
+This should effectively lead to a better strategic allocation of, if not a reduction in, the cost and time spent on planning, registration of the training and other controllable factors that can affect the overall course quality.
 Further tailoring of the courses can also be done once the company has better understanding of this.
 All of the candidate’s information related to demographics, education, experience, etc are gathered upon course registration and can be used for this analysis.

 ## Data Analysis Process